Kuuuube/kanji-puntgun/README.md

 Input any character into the Decomposition input box then select one of the decomposition outputs to add it to the kanji filtering.
 The decomposition input is limited to 4 characters at once.

+The first row shows primary decomposition results and the second row shows secondary and further results.
+Primary results will typically be characters with a higher stroke count.

 Selected parts will appear under Composition.
 To remove a part, click or tap it under Composition.